bli-exercises

 BLI-ADR-001 — Exercise Deliverable Architecture

-Version: 1.1 Date locked: 2026-04-23 (v1.0); amended 2026-04-23 (v1.1) Status: Active.
+Version: 2.1 Date locked: 2026-04-23 (v1.0); amended 2026-04-23 (v1.1); amended 2026-05-07 (v2.0); amended 2026-05-07 (v2.1) Status: Active.
 Governs all 25 BLI exercises (Layer 3 of the curriculum).
-Author: Chris Myers (Director) in conversation with Claude Supersedes: None Cross-refs: BLI Curriculum Architecture; Design System (locked standards); Pedagogical principle — Deliverable-first design; HOSTING.md (in BigLeverVentures/bli-exercises repo — canonical implementation doc)
+Author: Chris Myers (Director) in conversation with Claude Supersedes: None (v2.0 amends in place; v1.1 superseded only for the clauses changed) Cross-refs: BLI Curriculum Architecture; Design System (locked standards); Pedagogical principle — Deliverable-first design; HOSTING.md (in BigLeverVentures/bli-exercises repo — canonical implementation doc)

 1. Context & problem